Cephas Yao Agbemenu

-Cephas Yao Agbemenu (born 29 May 1951) is a Ghanaian Art Professor who teaches at the Kenyatta University in Nairobi, Kenya.
-He is a sculptor and a traditional African wood carver who sees parallels between his carvings and life.
+Cephas Yao Agbemenu (born 29 May 1951) is a Ghanaian sculptor, and educator.
+He is an art professor who teaches at the Kenyatta University in Nairobi, Kenya.
+He is a sculptor and a traditional African wood carver, who sees parallels between his carvings and life.

 Biography

 Cephas Yao Agbemenu was born on 29 May 1951 in Leklebi-Kame, in the Volta Region of Ghana, West Africa.

 He grew up in Ghana, going to school where art and crafts lessons were a part of the curriculum.
 He also learned farming, backyard gardening, fishing, trapping and hunting.
 All requiring good coordination and visual abilities in order to complete those tasks.

 Agbemenu went on to Secondary School at Evangelical Presbyterian Secondary School in Hohoe, Volta Region, where he took his Ordinary-Level School Certificate in Art, English Language, Ewe Language, Maths, General Science, Principles of Accounts, Geography.

 He then attended Kpandu Secondary School, Volta Region.
 He completed this program with Advanced-Level School Certificate, his major subjects being Art, Economics, Geography, General Studies in the year of 1972.

 in June 1976 he completed a bachelor's degree in Fine Art with First Class Honours at the Kwame Nkrumah University of Science and Technology, Kumasi, Ghana, majoring in Sculpture, Painting, Art History, English Literature, Art Appreciation and African Studies.

 Agbemenu then obtained his Master of Fine Arts Degree from the State University of New York at Buffalo (February 1980).
 His major subject was Sculpture, including Wood Carving, P.O.P, Concrete and Bronze casting, with Painting, Drawing and Art History as his minors.